-More concretely, let us consider an economy with 3 time periods 0,1,2, and states of the world 0,U,D,UU,UD,DU,DD, as in our first model.
 Let there be a continuum of type B agents who each begin with 1 unit of canned food and 3.15 units of labor, and no houses at time 0, and 50 units of canned food in UU,UD,DU, and 9 units of canned food in DD, and no other endowments.
-This is exactly like our second model, except that we stretch out the model to three periods by inserting another period in the middle.
-There is also an additional labor good to enable the building of the houses.
-Canned food can be eaten at any time, but is durable.
-We still use the letter F to describe it.
-We use the letter L to denote leisure.
-We shall suppose the marginal utility of leisure (that is, the marginal disutility of labor) is denoted by c.
+This is exactly like the model of Section IV, except that we stretch out the model to three periods by inserting another period in the middle.
+Let type B agents assign probability $(1-\varepsilon)$ to nature moving up at any state, and suppose the marginal utility of leisure (that is, the marginal disutility of labor) is denoted by c.
+Let their utility be